kubernetes/community/keps/sig-node/0014-runtime-class.md

 `RuntimeClass` is a new cluster-scoped resource that surfaces container runtime properties to the control plane.
 RuntimeClasses are assigned to pods through a `runtimeClass` field on the `PodSpec`.
-This provides a new mechanism for supporting multiple runtimes in the cluster and on the nodes.
+This provides a new mechanism for supporting multiple runtimes in a cluster and/or node.

 ## Motivation